 - Cards and Postage.
 If you send out holiday cards, photos, letters, or calendars, include a line in your budget for the cost of either buying or printing them, as well as the cost of postage.
 This category also covers the cost of shipping any gifts that have to reach the recipients by mail.

 - Food.
 This category includes food and drinks for your family dinner, any holiday parties you’re throwing, and your contribution to any potlucks you plan to attend.
 If you’re giving people cookies or other holiday treats, add them to this category as well.

 - Decorations.
 Add a line to your list for any holiday decorations you plan to buy.
 That includes such items as a Christmas tree, outdoor and indoor lights you need to replace, and Hanukkah or Kwanzaa candles.

 - Clothing.
 In most cases, you can dress for a holiday party in clothes you already own.
 However, if you need anything special you don’t have, such as an ugly sweater for a themed party, that’s another item to add to your list.

 - Travel Expenses.
 If you’re going somewhere for the holidays, travel costs are another significant expense you need to budget for.
 If you’re driving, this category includes gas and tolls.
 If you’re flying, it includes the cost of tickets, baggage fees, and parking at the airport or taking a shuttle.
-And if you have pets, you need to budget for boarding them or hiring a pet sitter (we love Rover.com) while you’re gone.
+And if you have pets, you need to budget for boarding them or hiring a pet sitter on a site like Rover while you’re gone.